Macrometacorp/docs/docs/queryworkers/redis/index.md

   "e"
 ]
 ```
-With SINTERSTORE we will try to store set in existing key:
+With SINTERSTORE, we will try to store the set in an existing key:

 ```js
 [